INCOTERMS – INTERNATIONAL COMMERCIAL TERMS

 The Federal Drugs Authority of the United States regulates a wide range of products, including foods (except for aspects of some meat, poultry and egg products, which are regulated by the U.S. Department of Agriculture); human and veterinary drugs; vaccines and other biological products; medical devices intended for human use; radiation-emitting electronic products; cosmetics; dietary supplements, and tobacco products.
 Please call TEU Global and we will address your specific query.

-Products that are considered counterfeit by the US Customs and Border Patrol are those that “copy or simulate” registered trademarks owned by United States citizens or corporations.
+Products that are considered counterfeit by the US Customs and Border Protection are those that “copy or simulate” registered trademarks owned by United States citizens or corporations.
 The CBP is authorized to exclude infringing merchandise from the Customs territory of the United States, seize it and forfeit it.
 It is a controversial subject which has prompted substantial recent litigation.
 The Court decisions have prompted frequent changes in Customs’ trademark enforcement regulations and policies.
 Please call TEU Global for more current details on this complex subject.

-US Customs and Border Patrol (CBP) is not obligated to initiate enforcement action in every case of suspected infringement.
+US Customs and Border Protection (CBP) is not obligated to initiate enforcement action in every case of suspected infringement.
 If CBP does not initiate enforcement, even then the trademark owner in the US can initiate private actions for trademark infringement.
 In many cases they can obtain court injunctions directing Customs to exclude goods which infringe a recorded trademark.
 Please call TEU Global for more current details on this complex subject.

-US Customs and Border Patrol (CBP) has the authority to seize and detain “counterfeit” merchandise, even if the trademark borne on such merchandise has not been recorded with the agency for import protection.
+US Customs and Border Protection (CBP) has the authority to seize and detain “counterfeit” merchandise, even if the trademark borne on such merchandise has not been recorded with the agency for import protection.
 Please call TEU Global for more current details on this complex subject.

 BILL OF LADING